DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/step7.md

-Now that you have proven that ACLs are enabled, and that TLS verification is being enforced, you will prove that gossip/RPC traffic is encrypted

 ### Capture server traffic

+Now that you have proven that ACLs are enabled, and that TLS verification is being enforced, you will prove that gossip/RPC traffic is encrypted.
 First, start a server shell session.

 `kubectl exec -it katacoda-consul-server-0 -- /bin/sh`{{execute T2}}